-However, naive applications of SHE would incur unfeasible computational and bandwidth costs for the riders and the SP, due to the high ciphertext expansion.
+However, a naive use of SHE would incur impractical computational and bandwidth costs for the riders and the SP, due to the high ciphertext expansion.
 Furthermore, for each rider request the SP would need to separately compute the ciphertext distances between the rider and each of the drivers: For n drivers, this would mean n distance calculations between encrypted polynomials of d coefficients each, and n ciphertext distances returned to the rider.
-This would impose an unfeasible overhead in terms of computations for the SP, therefore delaying the ride-matching for the rider and a considerable bandwidth overhead at the rider-SP link (hundreds of MBs if the system has several thousand drivers) (see Section 9.3).
+This would impose an unfeasible overhead in terms of computations for the SP, therefore delaying the ride-matching for the rider and a considerable bandwidth overhead at the rider-SP link, e.g., hundreds of MBs if the system has several thousand drivers (see Section 9.3).